awsdocs/aws-single-sign-on-user-guide/doc_source/addusers.md

 1. Choose **Add user** and provide the following required information:

    1. **Username** – This user name will be required to sign in to the user portal and cannot be changed later\.
+It must be between 1 and 100 characters\.

    1. **Password** – Choose from one of the following choices to send the user's password\.